Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Introduction: Langevin equation and thermodynamics

 where the total force

-may contain in general a conservative (first) and a non-conservative (second) term, and is the one-dimensional version of the more general expression Eq.~(\ref{F}).
-Note that the heat absorbed per unit time in $[t,t+dt]$, as given by Eq.~\eqref{eq:qs2}, can also be expressed as which was the original expression for the stochastic heat in overdamped Langevin systems obtained by Sekimoto~\cite{Sekimoto1997}.
+contains, in general, a conservative (first) and a non-conservative (second) term; this is the one-dimensional version of the more general expression Eq.~(\ref{F}).
+Note that the heat absorbed per unit of time in $[t,t+dt]$, Eq.~\eqref{eq:qs2}, can also be expressed by which was the original expression for the stochastic heat in overdamped Langevin systems obtained by Sekimoto~\cite{Sekimoto1997}.

 \begin{leftbar} Integrating $\dot{Q}_s$ over the interval $s\in [0,t]$, we obtain the \textbf{stochastic heat} $Q_t=\int_0^t \dot{Q}_s ds $ absorbed by the system along a stochastic trajectory $\Xot$~\cite{Sekimoto1997,Sekimoto1998},